technofocus-pte/msignt2/Lab 01-  Setting up Azure Machine Learning Workspace.md

     successfully.

     ![](./media/image20.png)
->#### **Summary:** By the end of this task, we successfully created an Azure Machine Learning workspace and configured compute resources, which will be used for training and deploying machine learning models.
+>#### **Summary:** In this task, we successfully created an Azure Machine Learning workspace and configured compute resources, which will be used for training and deploying machine learning models.
 These foundational steps ensure that we have a secure, scalable environment in place to support the bank's data science and marketing initiatives.

 ### **Task 2 : Assign roles to the subscription**

-> We need to assign below mentioned roles to index , enrich the data and to create OpenAI services in the workspace.
+> We need to assign sufficient roles and permissions to your user account on the created resource group in order to be able to index and enrich the customer data, and to be able to create OpenAI services in the workspace.

 1. Switch back to **Azure portal** home page and click on **Resource group** tile.